Valery Devyatyorov: First crime and move to Alma-Ata

 After demobilization, Devyatyorov spent several years in his native Yakutia, where he did not study or work, and lead an anti-social lifestyle.
 In the mid-1960s, he became addicted to alcohol.
 Despite this, he continued playing sports and subsequently became a prize winner in multiple Spartakiad competitions involving combined sports, hockey, and swimming.

-At around this time, Devyatyorov started having an increased sex driver, but despite the fact that he was an accomplished athlete, tall, and handsome, he was afraid of interacting of women due to his severe stutter, which often ended in him being ridiculed.
+At around this time, Devyatyorov started having an increased sex drive, but despite the fact that he was an accomplished athlete, tall, and handsome, he was afraid of interacting of women due to his severe stutter, which often ended in him being ridiculed.
 This eventually led him to harbor a great resentment towards women in general.

 In February 1967, Devyatyorov committed his first crime–he brought home a young girl and raped her.
 At that moment, his mother was in the next room and quickly realized what had happened, but as she was afraid of him being incarcerated, she instead sent him away to live with relatives in Alma-Ata on Udarny Street.
 There, Devyatyorov found a job as a welder with Kazstroymontazh, but continued drinking heavily in addition to developing a second addiction to smoking marijuana.
 He later claimed that these helped him relieve the stress from his failed relationships.